percona/pxb-docs/docs/compile-xtrabackup.md

 # Compile and install from source

-The following instructions install Percona XtraBackup 8.1.
+The following instructions install Percona XtraBackup {{release}}.

 ## 1. Install Percona XtraBackup from the Git Source Tree

 Percona uses the [Github](https://github.com/) revision control system for development.
 To build the latest Percona Server for MySQL from the source tree, you will need `git` installed on your system.

-You can now fetch the latest Percona XtraBackup 8.1 sources:
+You can now fetch the latest Percona XtraBackup {{release}} sources:

 ```{.bash data-prompt="$"}
 $ git clone https://github.com/percona/percona-xtrabackup.git